Parallel inference for massive distributed spatial data using low-rank models: Application: Total Precipitable Water Measured by Three Sensor Systems

-with $h = \| \bs_1 - \bs_2 \|/\kappa_t$, and the set of knots, $\knots \colonequals \{ \bw_1, \ldots, \bw_{84} \}$, was a regular $5\dg \times 5\dg$ latitude/longitude grid over the domain.
+and multiplication by the compactly supported Kanter's function $\mathcal{T}$ \citep{Kanter1997} led to considerable sparsity in the matrices $\bR_{j,t}$, as described in Section \ref{sec:sparsity}.
+The set of knots, $\knots \colonequals \{ \bw_1, \ldots, \bw_{84} \}$, was a regular $5\dg \times 5\dg$ latitude/longitude grid over the domain.
 The trend consisted of an intercept term with a Gaussian random-walk prior with initial value 13.2 and variance 15.9 and was absorbed into the basis-function vector.
 While we chose this relatively simple model here for illustration, we would like to reiterate that neither the communication cost nor the computational complexity of the algorithm changes if a more elaborate parameterization of the general spatio-temporal low-rank model in Section \ref{sec:spatiotemporal} is chosen.